 In the UK, the National Institute of Economic and Social Research estimates June’s GDP to contract by a worse-than-expected 21.2% YoY.

 Consumer inflation in June added a welcome tenth per cent, pushing it up to 0.6% YoY, while the Producer Price Index also surprised to the upside with a 6.4% contraction in June, 3 points better than May.

-Retail prices also added a tick, now up to 1.1%.
+Retail prices also added a An asset’s minimal unit of measurement and price change., now up to 1.1%.

 Commodities – API surprises with drawdown

-Oil overnight shot back up above resistance to 40.48 after the API delighted pundits with a colossal 8.3-million-barrel drawdown.
+Oil overnight shot back up above The price level that traders believe represents the highest value an asset will reach before reversi... to 40.48 after the API delighted pundits with a colossal 8.3-million-barrel drawdown.

 Countering the pressure, OPEC yesterday announced it expected markets to decline by almost 9mB a day this year.

 Bitcoin remains firmly above the 9200 mark as Bloomberg reports BoE Gov. Bailey stating Monday that his institution is considering a central bank digital A financial medium for the exchange of value.
 In economics, it is the monetary system employed by a ....

 Corporate – Goldman Sachs reports earnings

 EU regulators are expected to rule on a $15 bn Irish tax payment levelled against Apple (+1.65%), while Google (+0.57%) is being fined €600,000 in Belgium for privacy breaches.